patrick-llgc/Learning-Deep-Learning/paper_notes/mobilenets.md

 #### Technical details
 - MobileNets show that it is more benefit to make the network thinner than shallower.
 - SqueezeNet (with squeeze and expand Fire modules) uses fewer parameters but more calculations.
 (In this sense it is like DenseNet?)
 MobileNets outperforms SqueezeNet on ImageNet, with a comparable number of weights, but a fraction of the computational cost.
 So MobileNets is preferred most of the time.
-Here is a good comparison [review](https://aiinpractice.com/squeezenet-mobilenet/).
+Here is a good comparison [review](https://aiinpractice.com/squeezenet-mobilenet/). **SqueezeNet is designed for reduction in num of parameters and model size, instead of reduction in explicit FLOPS and inference time.**

 #### Notes
 - TODO: Need to read mobilenet v2 and shufflenet, and xception.